 However, if you have a medium or firm mattress and hate it, it could be worth trying a soft or medium-soft one.
 Be aware, though, that while this style suits many, it's unsuitable for others.
 So in this article, we'll explain what the main differences are, to give you an idea of which group you fit into.

 If you're still uncertain, bear in mind that the best mattresses tend to come with generous free trial periods.
 That means you can try a soft mattress, and simply return it if it doesn't work for you.
-Some models are even available in a range of firmness options (that's the case with our #1 US pick, the Saatva Classic and the Brook + Wilde Lux in the UK).
+Some models are even available in a range of firmness options.
 Alternatively, you could try softening up your existing mattress by adding a soft mattress topper (if you need one of those, see our guide to the best mattress toppers).

 Is a soft mattress a good choice?